upday/upday.github.io/_posts/blog/2016-09-05-model-view-presenter.md

 * **View** -  the UI layer.
 Displays the data and notifies the Presenter about user actions.
 * **Presenter** -  retrieves the data from the Model, applies the UI logic and manages the state of the View, by telling the View what to display and by reacting to user input notifications from the View.

 The implementation of the View is abstracted and the Presenter holds a reference to an interface of the View class.
-Presenters usually also tend to be abstracted and interfaces containing the contracts between the Views and the Presenters are created.
+Presenters usually tend to be abstracted also; interfaces containing the contracts between the Views and the Presenters are created.

 <center>
 <picture>